Scaledi/Reddit-Dog-Bot/README.md

 # A reddit bot that asks people for dog pics
 because who does not like dogs.

-fill your details into templateconfig.py
+fill your details into `templateconfig.py` then rename the file to `config.py`

 ---